- Business and Employment»

 On Being A Peacetime U.S. Navy Corpsman

-THREE STORIES - My first experience of the importance of my job happened two weeks into Hospital Corpsman Training School.
-This was five minutes that changed my
+My first experience on the importance of my job happened two weeks into classroom training.
+It was five minutes that changed my life for ever!

-Suddenly the heavy oak classroom door slammed shut and jolted us to attention in our seats as our lives would be changed forever.
+Suddenly the heavy oak classroom door slammed shut so hard it shook the very foundation of the building.
+That jolted us to attention in our seats and our lives would be changed forever.
 Right then at that moment I started to take A LOT more seriously what an honor, a privilege and what it REALLY meant to be a real US NAVY CORPSMAN.

-My Whole Outlook On My Field Of Study Is Suddenly Changed
+My Whole Outlook On Life Is Suddenly Changed

 "YOU HIT THE BEACH JUST LIKE A MARINE DOES and they will affectionately call you "Doc" because YOU are the only medical personnel in battle fighting side by side with them." he said as he began to limp back and forth in front of us.